LeonTrii/Playground/Games/README.md

 Whack-a-mole: Simple Whack-a-mole game. myMole.png is from mole.html.
 I used CSS to add color to the mole.

 Wordle: It's Wordle but refreshing the screen or completing the game gets a new Wordle.
+View it here: https://leonwordle.vercel.app/